hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 of either a dishonest node, or a seriously broken node.
 In either case, it may be subject to "shunning", and will be reported to the Execution layer for further observation and, if required, action (such as canceling rewards for stakers to that node).

+Pre-consensus branching detection and remediation can happen quickly, but to _prove_ a node is a DRB, the check will have to happen in the Hashgraph module.
+When determining to take system-wide action, only the actually proven bad behavior post-consensus should be used.

 #### Persistence